well/dotfiles/README.md

 Note that if a machine already has global bash completion installed (in `/etc/bash_completion`) then the local completion included herein is turned off.

+## Automatic updates

+You can get the latest version of dotfiles at any time by running `dotfiles update`.

 ## Directory Stacks

 The `cd` command now tracks directories you move in and out of.
 To pop the stack and go back to directories you were just in, run `popd` (or its alias, `cdb`).

-NEW COMMANDS

-    ssh-copy-id:				copies your public key to the indicated server.
-Only installed if your system doesn't have it by default

-## Making local mods
+# Making local mods
 These scripts evaluate `.bashrc.local`, which can be used to hold commands specific to a given machine.
 Note that the `.bashrc.local` file is NOT managed by dotfiles.